Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring

 In 2018, both channels of the FR2 were equipped with new detectors.
 These are Andor CCD cameras iKon-L 936\footnote{https://andor.oxinst.com/products/ikon-ccd-cameras-for-long-exposure}, with the new dual antireflection deep depletion 'BEX2-DD' chip.
-One great advantage of the new cameras is the thermo-electric cooling, and another one, especially for the red channel, is the suppression of the fringing in the red and near-IR spectral region.
+Two significant advantages of the new cameras are the thermo-electric cooling and suppression of the fringing in the red and near-IR spectral region, which is especially useful for the red channel.
 The cameras comprise 2048$\times$2048 quadratic pixels, each having a size of 13.5\,$\mu$m with a resulting scale of 0.497\,arcsec/px and a FoV of about 17x17\,arcmin (in imaging mode).

 For spectropolarimetric observations, we use a grism with 300 lines $mm^{-1}$ in the red channel.
 Two slit widths are available: 110\,$\mu$m and 200\,$\mu$m.
 Using the 110\,$\mu$m slit yields a resolving power of $R\approx1000$ at $\lambda=6562\,\AA$, with a reciprocal spectral dispersion of {3~$\AA$~pixel$^{-1}$}.
-Over the past eight years (after recoating the 2 m mirror) in order to obtain more accurate results, we used only slitless spectropolarimetry (See Section~\ref{slit-vs-slitless} for details).
+Over the past eight years (after re-coating the 2 m mirror) to obtain more accurate results, we only used slitless spectropolarimetry (see Section~\ref{slit-vs-slitless} for details).
 In the slitless mode, the resolving power depends on the seeing.

 Raw images of the polarimetric (top: comet C/2019 Y4 (ATLAS)) and spectropolarimetric (bottom: Be/X-ray binary star X Per) mode of observations are presented in Fig.~\ref{fig.a00}.
 For the polarimetric mode of observations, a mask of size 35\,mm $\times$ 4\,mm is used.
-For slitless spectropolarimetric observation, a mask of size 4\,mm$ \times$ 3\,mm is used.
-Two spectra of Be/X-ray binary star X Per are presented in Fig.~\ref{fig.a00}, where the $H_{\alpha}$ emission line is visible.
+For slitless spectropolarimetric observations, a mask of size 4\,mm$ \times$ 3\,mm was used.
+Two spectra of the Be/X-ray binary star X Per are presented in Fig.~\ref{fig.a00}, where the $H_{\alpha}$ emission line is visible.
 The spectra correspond to the o- and e- beam, respectively.